 Carpet tiles with a simple pattern can be laid in different directions for both textural and optical effect.

 More and more, we see unique approaches to carpet tiles gaining in popularity.
 Creative designers and architects are using

 Ease of maintenance

-An oft-cited advantage of carpet tiles is the ease with which you can maintain them.
+An oft-cited benefit of carpet tiles is the ease with which you can maintain them.
 Carpet tiles can easily be removed for cleaning, or replaced if a single tile is overly soiled or destroyed.
 Since tiles are small and modular, they don’t take up much space and can easily be stored.
 It’s a good idea to have extras on hand so you can sub out tiles as needed.
 Further, because tiles can be easily lifted, you can readily access underfloor cabling as needed.

-While wall-to-wall carpet is said to be the go-to option for luxury and plushness, carpet tiles can come pretty close.
+While wall-to-wall carpet is said to be the go-to option for luxury and plushness, good quality carpet tiles can come pretty close.
 Cut from broadloom carpet, carpet tiles can often achieve a similar quality to wall-to-wall carpeting.
 In fact, carpet tiles with their absorbent layered structure, absorb even more structure-borne sound.

 When selecting a carpet, many designers get hung up on choices, such as

 Carpet tiles: the cost-effective choice

 Carpet tiles are a cost-effective choice suitable for most projects.
 While wall-to-wall carpets still remain the most popular choice for commercial projects, carpet tiles are gaining traction with designers and architects that